wooningeire/plover-touchscreen-stenotype/README.md

 On Linux+GNOME: There are [GNOME extensions that can disable touch gestures](https://extensions.gnome.org/extension/1140/disable-gestures/), but there is additionally a delay before windows receive touch inputs.
 Unless dealt with (check `xinput` and `libinput`?), this will require users to hold down a stroke for a brief period of time (~200 ms?) before releasing; releasing early will cause each touch to be registered as a stroke individually.

-## Setup
+### Notes

-This plugin is currently not available from Plover's Plugins Manager.
-[Instructions are available on the Plover wiki](https://plover.wiki/index.php/Plugins#Find_the_plugin_on_PyPI_or_as_a_git_repo) on how to install this plugin from PyPI or this Git repository.
+The key layout is currently based on the default English Stenotype system.
+This works best on touchscreens that support at least 10 simultaneous touch points.
+On Windows 10/11, the maximum number of touch points can be found alongside the device specifications in Settings (`System` > `About`, or navigate to `ms-settings:about` from the browser).

 ## Entrypoints